 What to Pack

-Layers are your best bet for Prague travel clothing options.
-Shirts under sweaters, warm socks under boots, and a long coat that breaks the wind well will go a long way to keeping you warm and cozy while shopping at Christmas markets or enjoying holiday lights after evening falls.
+Layers are your best bet for clothing options.
+Shirts under sweaters, warm socks under boots, and a long coat that protects well against the wind will go a long way to keeping you warm and cozy while shopping at Christmas markets or enjoying holiday lights after sunset.
 If you’re prone to cold hands, warm gloves are a must.
-You don’t want your hands bound up in pockets in the event the sidewalks get icy or slick with snow or rain; you’ll need them to catch a fall.
+You don’t want your hands in your pockets in the event the sidewalks get icy or slick with snow or rain; you’ll need them to break your fall.

 Other Things to Do

 Also remember that hours of operation for some attractions in the city, as well as attractions in destinations outside of Prague, may be shortened for the winter months.
-It’s smart to check the hours of operation for museums and other sights you’re interested to see, especially if you will have to trek across Prague (or even part way across the country) to see them.
+It’s smart to check the hours of operation for museums and other sights you’re interested to see, especially if you will have to trek across Prague to see them.